Please Recreate Responsibly.

 Permitted Modes of Transportation for Getting to Your "Campsite"

 There are no designated campsites along Tomales Bay.
 Instead, there are a number of beaches on which one may camp, if one has a boat-in camping permit.
-Campers on Tomales Bay beaches must arrive by boat, kayak, canoe, or other small watercraft (except for PWCs*), and may not hike, bike, or ride horses to the beaches.
+Campers on Tomales Bay beaches must arrive by boat, kayak, canoe, or other small watercraft (except for PWCs*), and may not drive, hike, bike, or ride horses to the beaches.
+If you do not have your own small watercraft, there are a few local Kayak Outfitters from which kayaks may be rented.
 Overnight parking for boat-in campers is prohibited within Point Reyes National Seashore (i.e., along the Pierce Point and L Ranch Roads and at the Marshall Beach Trailhead) and Tomales Bay State Park.

 * Personal water craft (PWC)—often referred to by the trademarked brand names Jet Ski™, WaveRunner™, or Sea-Doo™—are prohibited on Tomales Bay.